-Transporting your campmates and infrastructure to Black Rock City inevitably creates emissions, but there are plenty of ways to minimize them.
-From carpooling and EVs to offsetting unavoidable emissions, every step helps lighten your environmental footprint.
+Transporting your campmates and infrastructure to and from Black Rock City creates the most significant amounts of harmful air pollution and greenhouse gas emissions.
+Still, there are plenty of ways to minimize them.
+From carpooling, buses, and EVs to offsetting unavoidable emissions, every step helps lighten your environmental footprint.

 Share your camp's carpooling doc and discourage single-passenger vehicles.
 Use the resources below:

-Buses are, by far, per passenger, the most efficient and least polluting type of fossil fuel-burning passenger ground transportation.
+Buses are, by far, per person, the most efficient and least polluting type of fossil fuel-burning passenger ground transportation.
 However, in 2024, only about 8% of burners used the Burner Express Bus.
-Direct campmates traveling through San Francisco or Reno to take Burner Express Bus.
-Taking care of camp infra makes this option more feasible!
+Direct campmates traveling through San Francisco or Reno to take the Burner Express Bus.
+Proactively planning camp infrastructure makes this option more feasible!

 If you’re coming from further away, check your regional community to see if there are community container programs to efficiently ship gear to playa, reducing need to purchase gear.